CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 ```

 ### **Sample `TestDataToTheoryDataSource` Class**
+(Updated v1.1.0)

 You can easily implement a dynamic `TheoryData` source class by extending the `DynamicTheoryDataSource` base class with `TheoryData` type data source methods.
 You can use these just in xUnit test framework.
+You can easily adjust your already existing data source methods you used with version 1.0.x yet to have the benefits of the new feature (see comments in the sample code):

+1. Add an optional `ArgsCode?` parameter to the data source methods signature.
+2. Add `addOptionalToTheoryData` local method to the enclosing data source methods and call `AddOptionalToTheoryData` method with the `addTestDataToTheoryData` and `argsCode` parameters.
+3. Call `addOptionalToTheoryData` local method to generate `TestCaseData` instances with data-driven test arguments .

+However, note that this version is fully compatible backward, you can use the data source test classes and methods with the current version without any necessary change.
+The second data source method of the sample code remained unchanged as simpler but less flexible implememtation.

 The derived dynamic `TheoryData` source class looks quite similar to the sample [Test Framework Independent Dynamic Data Source](https://github.com/CsabaDu/CsabaDu.DynamicTestData/tree/master?tab=readme-ov-file#test-framework-independent-dynamic-data-source) of `CsabaDu.DynamicTestData`: